 Over the past decades, it has seen phenomenal growth, currently contributing to almost one percent of GDP and is expected to grow significantly in the coming years.
 Bangladesh is experiencing a consistent increase in healthcare expenditure, mostly out of pocket, which currently stands at almost three percent of GDP.
 Estimates suggest the domestic market will grow further in the coming years.

 This overview is prepared based on the available secondary data.
-Data sources used to prepare this story are DGDA, export.gov, BMI research, Bangladesh pharmaceuticals, and healthcare report and Quintiles IMS among others.
+Data sources used to prepare this story are DGDA, export.gov, BMI research, Bangladesh pharmaceuticals, and healthcare services report and Quintiles IMS among others.